hugo-ma-alves/hugo-ma-alves.github.io/_posts/2019-03-26-pivpn-raspberry.md

 - Raspberry Pi processing capacity
 - Visited network speed

-In this case my home network is 200/100 Mb/s and I tested the VPN from a WiFi network that also provides around 200/100 Mb/s.
+In this case my home network is 200/100 Mbps and I tested the VPN from a WiFi network that also provides around 200/100 Mbps.

-With this setup I could get around 10/10 Mb/s running from the Raspberry Pi 1B, this is one of the oldest Raspberry's, with a 700 MHz cpu and 512 MB of ram.
+With this setup I could get around 10/10 Mbps running from the Raspberry Pi 1B, this is one of the oldest Raspberry's, with a 700 MHz cpu and 512 MB of ram.

 Running the same test with a Raspberry Pi 3B+ I got no noticeable improvements on the speedtest

 ![pivpn speedtest ](/assets/posts/pivpn-raspberry/speedtest_vpn_3b.png).

-The 10/10 Mb/s provided by Raspberry Pi 1B is enough to my daily browsing outside home.
+The 10/10 Mbps provided by Raspberry Pi 1B is enough to my daily browsing outside home.
 It was also enough to stream some series from my NAS transcoded to a Iphone screen.
 And the biggest advantage is the [power consumption](https://www.jeffgeerling.com/blogs/jeff-geerling/raspberry-pi-zero-power) of the Raspberry Pi 1B, consuming as low as 0.4W.